-Somatic Movement for a Healthy Spine
+Somatic Movement for Healthy Backs

 The spine, being the central support structure of our body, connects all the various parts of the skeleton together, and enables us to move and function in a coordinated manner through our everyday lives.
 The vertebrae protect the spinal cord and nerve roots, through which messages to and from the brain are relayed to the various part of the body, thus making it essential for us to maintain the health of our spine if we want to maintain health of our whole body.

 Lack of body awareness and poor coordination in our movements can create muscular imbalances that can pull the spine out of it’s optimal position, and over time may lead to poor function, inflexibility and loss of stability, possibly creating chronic pain.